erikh/colt/README.md

 There are three positions in the grammar that are relevant:

 Foreground is always in the first position.
+Specify `white` if you want to stick to standard text.

 If you want to specify a background, specify it or use "on" to specify it with a bit more of an english twist.